h1xxx/linuxconsole/content/www.md

 The only one that works flawlessly with w3m is duckduckgo.
 Others are working
 more or less ok, so it's still ok to type for example '!s your query' in ddg
-(that's for startpage, recommended) to search other search engines.
+(that's for startpage, recommended) to browse other search engines' results.

 -------------------------------------------------------------------------------